Beginner’s Guide to the UI/UX Design Process

 If you’re new to design, don’t worry!
 Let’s break the process into simple, actionable stages, complete with real-life examples, so you can start designing like a pro.

 Research is your first step.
-Think of it as detective work: you’re trying to understand who your users are, what they need, and what problems they face.- Example in action:
+Think of it as detective work: you’re trying to understand who your users are, what they need, and what problems they face.

 - Designing a food delivery app?
 Don’t draw a single button yet.